 A closing moonroof is dangerous.
-The hands, head, or even neck of a person -especially a child- could be caught in it as it closes, causing serious injury or even death.
-Make sure the opening is clear before closing the moonroof.
+The hands, head, or even neck of a person-especially a child-could be caught in it as it closes, causing serious injury or even death.

-After washing your Mazda or after a rain, wipe the water off the moonroof before operating it to avoid water penetration which could cause rust and water damage to your headliner.
+After washing your Mazda or after it rains, wipe the water off the moonroof before operating it to avoid water penetration which could cause rust and water damage to your headliner.

-▼ Tilt Operation
+▼Tilt Operation